State-of-the-Art Periorbital Distance Prediction and Disease Classification Using Periorbital Features: Methods

-For training UNET and DeepLabV3 models we used 30,000 images from the open-source CelebAMask dataset (\cite{lee_maskgan_2020}).
-For testing, we used 827 images from the open-source Chicago Facial Dataset (Healthy) as our healthy controls, 113 images of Thyroid Eye Disease (TED) patients from the UIC Ophthalmology outpatient clinic, and 155 images of patients with various craniofacial disorders affecting the eyes such as Apert, Crouzon, hemifacial microsomia, Goldenhaar syndrome, and more from the UIC Craniofacial Center (Craniofacial)(\cite{ma_chicago_2015,ma_chicago_2021,lakshmi_india_2021}).
-Craniofacial images were taken by a trained photographer, and TED images were captured during routine clinic visits on a smartphone.
-All images were rotated so that the line between the nasion and midpoint of the hairline was vertical prior to downstream use.
-See Table \ref{tab:tab-1} for a complete description of the datasets used in this study.
+To train the DeepLabV3 segmentation model, we used 2,015 images from an open-source periorbital segmentation dataset annotated for iris, lid, caruncle, sclera, and brow \cite{nahass2025open}.
+For evaluation of periorbital distance predictions, we used 827 images from the open-source Chicago Facial Dataset (CFD) as healthy controls, 113 images of patients with Thyroid Eye Disease (TED) from the University of Illinois at Chicago (UIC) Ophthalmology Clinic, and 155 images from the UIC Craniofacial Center comprising various craniofacial syndromes (Table \ref{tab:tab-1}) (\cite{ma_chicago_2015,ma_chicago_2021,lakshmi_india_2021}).
+A full breakdown of these evaluation datasets is available in the supplement (Supplemental Table \ref{tab:sup_big_bucket}).